CSCI 39500 DATABASE DESIGN HUNTER COLLEGE CUNY SYLLABUS GRADESCOPE

 Saving Queries 19

-Specifying Conditions for Selecting Rows 19
+Conditions for Selecting Rows 19

-Comparison and Logical Operators 19, 21
+Logical Operators 21

 Dealing with Nulls 23